MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> If we are honest with ourselves, most of us will have to admit that we live out our lives in an ocean of fear.
+> First comes the shy wish.
+Then you must have the heart to have the dream.
+Then, you work, and work.
-> -- Jon Kabat-Zinn
+> -- Estee Lauder